ootbingo/oot-bingo-generator/doc/SYNERGY_CALCULATION.md

 If any of the [`unifiedTypeSynergies`](#unifying-subtype-synergies) appear in `synergyFilters`, the generator applies that filter to its synergy values.
 The standard filter `min -1`, which removes the highest number from the synergies, is applied to categories that don't appear in `synergyFilters`.
-In `filterForTypeCategory()` you see that for 'max' filters the values get sorted ascending, and for `min` filters descending.
+In `filterForTypeCategory()` you see that for 'max' filters the values get sorted descending, and for `min` filters ascending.
 Then it takes the first **n** values for filters with `filterValue` **n**.
 It removes **n** values from the end for filters with `filterValue` **-n**.

 The only category from the example that appears in `synergyFilters` is `botw`, so the `min 1` filter is applied to its